isomerpages/moe-northvistapri/_co-curricular-activities/Adventure/Vista Bear Cub Scouts.md

  #### CCA Schdedule
 Fridays.

 Schedule will be sent to parents via Parents Gateway before the start of a new semester.
+Students can also check the schedule via the CCA noticeboard at the bistro entrance.

 #### Scout Teachers